synmetrix/synmetrix/README.md

     - Email:  `demo@synmetrix.org`
     - Password:  `demodemo`

     This account is pre-configured with two demo datasources and their respective SQL API access.
-For SQL operations, you can use the following credentials with any SQL client tool such as DBeaver or TablePlus:
+For SQL operations, you can use the following credentials with any PostgreSQL client tool such as DBeaver or TablePlus:

     | Host      | Port  | Database | User                 | Password              |
     |-----------|-------|----------|----------------------|-----------------------|